 Although ashwagandha is frequently referred to as “Indian ginseng” because of its restorative properties, traditional Chinese and Korean ginseng and ashwagandha are not related botanically.

-Ashwagandha extracts contain many beneficial bioactive compounds, including withanolides – a group of naturally occurring bioactive compounds – as well as alkaloids, choline, fatty acids, amino acids, and sugars.
-While its leaves and fruit contribute to ashwagandha’s health benefits, extracts of its roots are most commonly used in herbal remedies.
+Ashwagandha extracts have been shown to contain many beneficial compounds, including withanolides, alkaloids, choline, fatty acids, amino acids, and sugars.
+While its leaves and fruit do contribute to ashwagandha’s health benefits, extracts of its tuberous roots are most commonly used in herbal remedies.

-As many as 200 studies have been carried out on ashwagandha’s many health benefits.
+As many as 200 studies have been carried out on ashwagandha.
 Let’s take a closer look at some of the scientific evidence for this superstar medicinal herb.

 #1 – Ashwagandha Is an Adaptogen

 In a 2016 study, a double-blind, randomized clinical trial was carried out on 52 people who were subjected to chronic stress and who received either 300 milligrams (mg) of ashwagandha or a placebo control twice daily.

-Treatment with ashwagandha reduced stress levels felt by the study subjects, as assessed by various questionnaires.
+Treatment with ashwagandha significantly reduced stress levels felt by the study subjects, as assessed by various questionnaires.
 At the same time, blood cortisol levels (a reliable indicator of stress levels), body weight, and body mass index (BMI) were noticeably better in the ashwagandha treatment group when compared to controls.

 Similarly, 60 days of treatment with ashwagandha significantly reduced both stress and cortisol levels in 64 subjects in another double-blind, randomized, placebo-controlled clinical trial.

-These studies and others indicate that ashwagandha’s health benefits include effectively and safely managing chronic stress and its consequences.
-Along with alleviating stress symptoms, it is also known to combat fatigue, infuse energy, and enhance the powers of concentration.
+These studies and others indicate that ashwagandha can help to effectively and safely managing chronic stress and its consequences.
+Along with alleviating stress symptoms, it is also known to combat fatigue, infuse energy, and enhance powers of concentration.